Is There a Federal Defamation Statute of Limitations?

 For instance, you may opt to file your suit where you lost business or incurred other financial losses.
 You could also file in the jurisdiction where most of your clients live or even in more than one jurisdiction.

-Our firm is led by a reputable and experienced internet lawyer and general defamation lawyer that may be able to help you get favorable outcomes with your defamation case.
+Our firm is led by a reputable and experienced internet lawyer and general defamation lawyer who may help you get favorable outcomes with your defamation case.

 Some jurisdictions have clearly defined defamation as opposed to free speech.
 Given that free speech is one of the first vital aspects of the Constitution, defamation is sometimes invoked in such lawsuits.